azohra/leeloo/README.md

 ## **Upload** and Compare

-To reduce the payload and streamline the API dialog, you can also upload the image files, rather than encoding them and shipping them as large strings.
+Upload two (.PNG) images and find if they match or not.
 Here's a `curl` command to get you started:

 ```shell
 curl -X POST http://127.0.0.1:4000/api/compare/pngs \